As always please feel free to comment.

 Monday morning I awoke at 4.15am and set off for The Star & Garter Home at around 5.15am to 5.30am.
 Despite the sat-nav (always the sat-navs fault) sending me the wrong way I eventually arrived at the impressive Star & Garter Home.
 After parking, feeding the meter and unloading my tools I was then shown the Gibbons I was to work on.

 Removing the brass cover plate and then the cover plate beneath I discovered the mechanism was sat in water and had probably been that way for years.

-I decided the only way forward was to drill the box from the floor which took over 5 hours of continues drilling, eventually I removed the box to see the protrusions underneath the box and understood why it had been so difficult to remove from the floor.
-I then quickly removed two Yannedis supplied 400's that had their pins cut off, packed my tools away and grabbed a bag I was handed earlier which I found out contained two versions of later model Gibbons.
+I decided the only way forward was to drill the box from the floor which took over 5 hours of continuous drilling, eventually I removed the box to see the protrusions underneath the box and understood why it had been so difficult to remove from the floor.
+I then quickly removed two later Yannedis supplied 400's that had their pins cut off, packed my tools away and grabbed a bag I was handed earlier which I found out contained two versions of more modern model Gibbons.

 Leaving site at around 5.30pm I ran into the notorious London rush hour traffic, arriving home at 9.30pm, dirty and tired.